 This brief ten-question quiz concerns your character's alignment.
-The referee has spent a great deal of time considering the various alignments, just exactly how they think, and since your adherence to your alignment can affect your adventure grade, which in turn can cost you training money, it behooves you to consider carefully what your character's alignment is, what he believes, and how that will at times affect his conduct.
+The referee has spent a great deal of time considering the various alignments, just exactly how they think, and since your adherence to your alignment can affect your adventure grade, which in turn can cost you training money, it behooves you to consider carefully

 The method is simple.
 Each of the questions is followed by four answers.
 You must read the answers, and rank them from the one which is most like your character to the one which is least like your character.
 You must so rank each answer for each question; there can be no answers not ranked, and no tied answers.
 The first five questions have the beginning of a sentence, followed by four possible completions.
 The last five questions have four statements related to an issue.
 In each case, rank the choices from most to least like your character.

 As far as how to answer, remember two things.
 First, this is to be answered from the perspective of your character, and not from your own view.
 You may disagree strongly with your character, or believe he is a little one-sided on some issues; but it is the character's answer to the question which matters.
 Second, alignment is not a character trait or a byword or a club.
 Alignment is a belief system, a core value in a theological philosophy of life.
 This is, at the heart, what your character believes the world is or should be like.
 It affects his life, because he will try to be what he thinks the world should be.
 But you must remember that the character's alignment is something he believes in, and that it therefore has an articulable content which distinguishes it from any other alignment at the theoretical level.
 Even when your character agrees with a character of a different alignment as to the correct course of action, it is usually for a different reason.
 These questions attempt to get to those reasons.

 If you'd like to see Gary Gygax' more recent work visit him at:

 Mr. Gygax also recommends the materials on alignment, which you will find on the Character Creation web site, now at: